Donald Trump Might Be Ignoring Kim Kardashian’s Pleas Because She Supported Joe Biden, Reporter Suggests

 As The Inquisitr reported, Trump previously praised Kardashian for her criminal justice work.

 The federal death penalty was reinstated by the United States Supreme Court in 1988.
-Since this time, just three federal executions took place until Trump entered the White House.
+Since that time, only three federal executions took place until Trump entered the White House.

 As reported by BBC, Trump’s administration is using its final days to rush out a slew of federal executions.
-After Bernard’s execution, four more remain between now and Joe Biden’s inauguration on January 20.
+After Bernard’s execution, four more remain between now and Biden’s inauguration on January 20.
 According to Attorney General William Barr, the executions are intended to uphold existing United States law.
 He pointed out that all five criminals were convicted of murdering or raping either the elderly or children.

 “But critics have said the move is concerning, coming just weeks before Mr Biden — who has said he will seek to end the death penalty — takes office,” BBC noted.